Clinical Art Therapy MA (CE)

 Graduates

-Since 2015, 142 graduates have completed the university course in art therapy and have since been shaping creative development processes in various professional fields.
+Since 2015, 142 graduates have completed the university programme in art therapy and have since been shaping creative development processes in various professional fields.
+The list of master’s theses below offers an insight into the thematic diversity and substantive focus of the theses written as part of the programme:

 Liste der Masterarbeiten ULG Kunsttherapie MA (PDF, in German)